weygoldt/TeeGrid/examples/R4-sensors-logger/README.md

 ```
 and then edit this file to some time in the near future.

 Insert the SD card into the Teensy.
+Start the Teensy exactly at the
-Start the Teensy by connecting it
+time that is written into the `settime.cfg` file by connecting it to
-to power.
-On start up the [`R4-sensors-logger.ino`](R4-sensors-logger.ino)
+power.
+On start up the
-sketch reads in the `settime.cfg` file, sets the real-time clock to
+[`R4-sensors-logger.ino`](R4-sensors-logger.ino) sketch reads in the
+`settime.cfg` file, sets the real-time clock to this time, and then
-this time, and then deletes the file from the SD card to avoid
+deletes the file from the SD card to avoid resetting the time at the
-resetting the time at the next start up.
+next start up.

 ## Logging

-1. *Format the SD card.*
+1. *Format the SD card.* (see section below)
 2. Optional: Copy your logger.cfg file onto the SD card.
 3. Insert the SD card into the Teensy.
-4. Connect the Teensy to a battery/power bank and let it record the data.
+4. Connect the Teensy to a battery/power bank.
+5. Close the housing.
+6. Place the logger whereever you want to record electric fishes.
+7. Let the logger record the data.
+8. Check the status LED whether it blinks every 5 secods.
+If it is not
+   blinking, then something is wrong.
+9. After many hours (or days, depending on the capacity of your powerbanks),
+   collect the logger.
+10. Open it, and disconnect the Teensy from the powerbank.
+11. Optionally repeat 4. - 10. with a freshly charged powerbank
+    until the SD card is full.
+12. Take out the SD card and store the data on a harddrive.
+    Don't forget to backup the data.

+### Formatting the SD card

-The SD card needs to be *reformatted* once in a while.
+The SD card needs to be reformatted once in a while.
 The logger runs
 until the battery is drained and therefore cannot properly close the
 last files.
 This leaves the file system in a corrupted state, which
 apparently results in very long delays when writing to the SD card
 again.

 You may use the sketch provided by the SdFat library for formatting
-the SD card directly on the Teensy: In the Arduino IDE menu select
+the SD card directly on a Teensy: In the Arduino IDE menu select
-File - Examples, browse to the last section ("Examples from custom
+`File` - `Examples`, browse to the last section ("Examples from custom
-libraries"), select "SdFat" and then "SdFormatter".
+libraries"), select `SdFat` and then `SdFormatter`.
 Upload the script
 on Teensy and open the serial monitor.
 Follow the instructions on the
 serial monitor.

+Or use the `SdFormatter` script provided in TeeGrid.
+This is the same
+script as the one described above, but without user interaction.
+When
+running it will erase and format the SD card inserted into the Teensy.
+You find this script under `File` - `Examples` - `TeeGrid` -
+`SdFormatter`.

+Formatting from a computer also helps, but this omits the erasing
+part.

 ### LED